Crypto Company Jurisdiction Guide: Choose on Substance, Not Lowest Tax (2026)

 Crypto Company Jurisdiction Guide: Choose on Substance, Not Lowest Tax

-- BVI (VASP Act 2022, in force 1 Feb 2023, register with BVI FSC): speed/cost + economic substance.
+- BVI (VASP Act 2022, in force 1 February 2023, registration with the BVI FSC) offers speed and cost efficiency alongside economic-substance obligations.

 Why "lowest tax" fails

-Economic-substance rules, CFC regimes, place-of-effective-management tests and the founders' own tax residency mean a low-tax registry without substance rarely delivers the assumed saving — and a poor regulatory fit can block banking, licensing and institutional counterparties.
+Economic-substance rules, CFC regimes, place-of-effective-management tests and the founders' own tax residency mean a low-tax registry without substance rarely delivers the assumed saving, and a poor regulatory fit can block banking, licensing and institutional counterparties.
 Tax is one input, not the objective (see the offshore substance myth).

 What each broadly suits